SAP-archive/fiori-for-ios-workshop/README.md

 Developers should have **Apple Xcode** ("Xcode") installed on the same machine as the Assistant, with the desired iOS simulators.

+## Setup local repository
+Clone the repository at TODO.

 ## Project setup
 To run the reference app as-is, do the following:

- 1. Use the *Export Frameworks* item feature from the Assistant menu to install the SDK frameworks to the `/frameworks` directory in the repository.
+ 1. From the *SAP Cloud Platform SDK for iOS Assistant* menu, choose the *Export Frameworks* item to install the SDK frameworks to the `/frameworks` directory in the local repository.

  2. Complete the "Install Database package" instructions below.